1. What is code style and why it matters

 In order to achieve clarity and consistency, every widely-used programming language has its own code style.
 In the long run, it helps programmers produce, support, and understand each other’s code.
 Following proper code style will guarantee that even a beginner won’t have trouble understanding what other developers did in a program.

-In Hyperskill, we are committed to teaching our learners good coding habits from the very beginning of their professional journey.
+At JetBrains Academy, we are committed to teaching our learners good coding habits from the very beginning of their professional journey.
 This includes following the code style of a language they are trying to learn.

 Knowing how to write clear code in the proper style is a great skill to add to your CV and show off to your colleagues and employers.